Call for Education Forum

 Submission Guidelines

 Authors are invited to submit original, unpublished research that has not been submitted to other venues.
 Submissions should follow the ICDM 2026 formatting guidelines and will be peer-reviewed based on relevance, academic rigor, innovation, and potential impact on the data mining education community.
-Further submission guidelines are given at
+All papers should be submitted electronically through the ICDM 2026 submission system.
+Please follow the steps below: